ehudtal/career-mgr/README.md

 If you'd like to reset the database to the original seed data (with example employers, industries, and interests), you can re-run this command at any time:

     docker-compose exec career-mgr rake db:seed

+## Troubleshooting

+* `HTTPError Could not fetch specs from https://rubygems.org/` - Restart docker.
+* If rspec fails with a migration error, run this: `docker-compose exec career-mgr rake db:migrate RAILS_ENV=test`

 ## Testing